naeemahmadV/ims-agent/PrivacyPolicy.md

 # Privacy Policy

-IMS Agent **never** collects your personal information.
+IMSAgent **never** collects your personal information.
 You do not need to sign up an account.
-All the contents you or IMS Agent creates are saved locally on your machine.
+All the contents you or IMSAgent creates are saved locally on your machine.

 ### Analytics